-5.4 All staff will be aware of:
+5.3 All staff will

-- (a) Systems and procedures that support safeguarding, including this policy, each academy's behaviour policy, staff code of conduct, the identity/role of the designated safeguarding lead (DSL) and DSL teams, and the necessary safeguarding response to children who go missing from education (CME). - (b) The early help process and their individual and team role, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - (c) The process for making referrals to the local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - (d) What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - (e) The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation.
+- (a) Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - (b) Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance. - (c) Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online). - (d) Provide a safe space for pupils who are LGBT to speak out and share their concerns. - 5.4 All staff will be aware of: - (a) Systems and procedures that support safeguarding, including this policy, the trust's Relationships and positive behaviour policy, each academy's online safety policy, the staff code of conduct, the identity/role of the designated safeguarding lead (DSL) and DSL teams, and the necessary safeguarding response to children who go missing from education (CME). - (b) The early help process and their individual and team role, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - (c) The process for making referrals to the local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - (d) What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - (e) The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - (f) The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - (g) The fact that children can be at risk of harm inside and outside of their home, at school and online. - (h) The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children. - (i) What to look for to identify children who need help or protection

-5.5 The designated safeguarding lead (DSL) at each academy
+5.5 The Designated Safeguarding Lead (DSL) at each academy